The next Spanish LSAT administration is on February 26, 2022.

 These three schools are the only ABA-accredited schools where Spanish is the primary language of instruction.

-Spanish LSAT FAQs
+Registering for the Spanish LSAT

-It is not necessary to take the LSAT in Spanish in order to apply to any law school in Puerto Rico.
+No. It is not necessary to take the LSAT in Spanish in order to apply to any law school in Puerto Rico.
 All three law schools in Puerto Rico continue to accept the English version of the LSAT for applications to their programs.

 No. Because Spanish LSAT scores are reported only to the three ABA-accredited law schools in Puerto Rico, anyone who wishes to take the LSAT in order to apply to ABA-accredited law schools outside of Puerto Rico must take the LSAT in English.
 This applies to both residents and nonresidents of Puerto Rico.